open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**timer.count**

-Description: The number of timer instances that are currently active.
+The number of timer instances that are currently active.
 Timers can be created by many sources such as System.Threading.Timer, Task.Delay, or the timeout in a CancellationSource.
 An active timer is registered to tick at some point in the future and has not yet been canceled.